We offer a range of essential medical services, testing, and procedures exclusively for students.

 Five Habits of Highly Effective Students

-2. Drink water!
-At least 8 full glasses of water a day.
-Avoid excessive caffeine, carbonation and alcohol.
+2. Stay Hydrated - Aim for at least eight glasses of water a day, and limit excessive caffeine, carbonated drinks, and alcohol.

-5. Wash your hands!
-This is the most important thing you can do to prevent illness and the spread of disease.
+5. Practice Good Hand Hygiene - Washing your hands is the most effective way to prevent illness and limit the spread of infections.

 Is it a Virus, Bacteria or Allergy???